 The New York Yankees are the most famous team in Baseball, and one of the most famous teams in all of sports.

-No other MLB team even comes close to the Yankees' 27 World Series championships.
-And some of the biggest names in Baseball history - Ruth, Gehrig, DiMaggio, Mantle, Berra - all wore Yankees uniforms.
+No other MLB team even comes close to touching the Yankees' 27 World Series championships.
+And some of the biggest names in Baseball history - Babe Ruth, Lou Gehrig, Joe DiMaggio, Mickey Mantle, Yogi Berra - all wore Yankee pinstripes.

 The Early 20th Century